Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 ## Scheduler

+* when explaining in detail
+  * illustrate how to iterate over an array using scheduled actions
 * an orchestrator of `actions`(tasks)
 * it has a `flush` method, with the help of which an `action` can be **executed**
 * however, an `Action` _decides_ when it's going to executed by the scheduler